First time freshmen, transfer students and students who wish to apply for associate or bachelor’s degree programs.

 What is the visitation policy?

-Residents are allowed to have a visitor within his/her immediate living area during specific times of the day or night, any day of the week.
+Residents are allowed to have a visitor within their immediate living area during specific times of the day or night, any day of the week.
 Residents may have guests until 2:00 am, Sunday through Thursday and until 3:00 am, Friday through Saturday.
 All non-Medaille guests must be registered at the front desk of the host’s residence hall before 12:00am during the school week and before 2:00am during the weekend.
-The host resident is responsible for the conduct of the visitor at all times.
+The host resident is responsible for the conduct of the visitor at all times and must escort them the entire time.
 Residents may have overnight guests any day of the week, not exceeding twice in a 7 day period.
+Residents should seek approval from their riimate prior to arranging an overnight guest visit.
 Overnight guests must register at the residence hall main desk before midnight.
+No guests under the age of 18 are permitted in the residence halls.

 Are there storage facilities on campus?

-Unfortunately at this point we do not offer storage accommodations for our residential population.
-While it is important to bring certain personal items from home, it is advised that you pack mainly essentials to ensure that you will have a comfortable living space.
+Unfortunately we do not offer storage accommodations for residents.
+While it is important to bring certain personal items from home, it is advised to pack mainly essentials to ensure that you will have a comfortable living space.
 Be prepared to utilize your space effectively.
 Summer storage is not available.
+Local storage units in the area may be available for summer storage.
 Students have had success working with Atlas Collegiate Storage and Moving (http://www.atlaswny.com/ ), a local storage company owned and operated by a Medaille grad.

 Can I decorate my room?